 I came to book arts the long way around, through photography.

-This makes perfect sense to me; we photographers make a book-like form every time we assemble a portfolio or construct a wedding album.
-Pace, sequence and narrative are at the root of the product.
+This makes perfect sense to me; photographers make a book-like form every time we assemble a portfolio or construct a wedding album.
+Pace, sequence, and narrative are at the root of the product.
 But the one thing that has always bothered me about the completed portfolio or album is the lack of permission to touch the image, the paper it was printed on, the emulsion used.
-Heaven forbid we leave a fingerprint.
+Heaven forbids we leave a fingerprint.

 Books, on the other hand, have no such taboo.
 They are designed to be held, carried and curled up with.
 They are intimate, transportable and tactile vessels of potential.